 Similar to the regular menu items, Happy Hour discounts and hours vary depending on the location.
 At the JOEY Shipyards location Happy Hour runs from 3 to 6 pm daily and from 9 pm until close Sunday through Thursday.
 As a result of COVID-19, JOEY Restaurants have been offering an online Happy Hour for orders made from 11 am until 4 pm.

 Happy Hour deals at the JOEY Shipyards location include discounts on both food and drinks.
-Food ranges in price from $5 for yam fries up to $24 for steak frites (or at least they did the last time we checked).
+The last time we checked, food ranged in price from $5 for yam fries up to $24 for steak frites (or at least they did the last time we checked).
 Happy Hour drink deals include wine, beer and mixed drinks ranging in price from $5 up to around $9.

 (Note: Exact prices, times and other details are subject to change.)